INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Computer Vision/03 - Histogram/03 - Histogram.md

 ### Colour representation

-We represent a colour on an int (four bytes, expressed in hexadecimal bellow):
+We represent a colour on an int (four bytes, expressed in hexadecimal below):
 	`int pixel = 0xAARRGGBB`

 Where: